-The Internet is a good place for consumers to find out more about products they’re interested in.
-But it’s important to be selective when researching on financial products, and seek advice of a trusted resource.
+But it is important to be selective when researching financial products and seek advice from a trusted resource.
 Reverse mortgages are no exception.

 Here are several different reverse mortgage calculators that can help you decide if a reverse mortgage is the right option for you.

 1. National Reverse Mortgage Lenders Association (NRMLA) Calculator

 This calculator from the trusted lender ethics advocacy organization is simple: consumers enter their zip code, slide the bar to the youngest borrower’s age, add their home’s value.